Blady-Com/gnoga/docs/user_guide.md

 ### The gnoga_make tool

-In order to make it easier to get started writing gnoga applications, a tool called gnoga_make is provided to quickly create the needed directories and provide the initial program structure including Makefile, etc.
+In order to make it easier to get started writing gnoga applications, a tool called gnoga_make is provided to quickly create the needed directories and provide the initial program structure including a Makefile, etc.

 The syntax for creating a new project is: